dtdannen/dcss-ai-wrapper/Readme.md

 # About

-**dcss-ai-wrapper** aims to create an API for Dungeon Crawl Stone Soup for Artificial Intelligence research.
+**dcss-ai-wrapper** is an API for Dungeon Crawl Stone Soup for Artificial Intelligence research.
 This effort started with the following paper:

 *Dannenhauer, D., Floyd, M., Decker, J., Aha D. W. [Dungeon Crawl Stone Soup as an Evaluation Domain for Artificial Intelligence.](https://arxiv.org/pdf/1902.01769) Workshop on Games and Simulations for Artificial Intelligence.
 Thirty-Third AAAI Conference on Artificial Intelligence.
 Honolulu, Hawaii, USA.
 2019.*